Welcome to today's edition of the Rush 24-7 podcast.

 And it's liberals, by the way, who cordon people off in groups.

-They see people as members of groups and they see groups as aggrieved victims.
+They see people as members of groups, and they see groups as aggrieved victims.

-And they want it that way because they want those groups of people feeling like victims, feeling unhappy, feeling set upon, so that they will rely on liberals to so-called level the playing field for them, which which never happens.
+And they want it that way because they want those groups of people feeling like victims, feeling unhappy, feeling set upon, so that they will rely on liberals to so-called level the playing field for them, which never happens.

 But we had poll data.